officialcjunior/officialcjunior.github.io/content/about.md

 Hello, I'm Aswin.
 I'm a 22 year old [Malayali](https://en.wikipedia.org/wiki/Malayali) from Kerala, currently living in Bengaluru.
+I love to do software engineering, writing, photo-videography, and play music.

 I want to build new things to improve the world through engineering or through other creative outputs.